 The projected increases in surface water levels are going to have a dramatic effect on the vegetation at Lake Mariginiup.
-For instance, the current range of B. articulata and E. rudis are likely to become permanently inundated (Figure 44) Regression analysis reveals a number of native species that will increase in cover abundance with increasing surface water levels (Figure 46).
+For instance, the current range of B. articulata and E. rudis alng the monitoring transects are likely to become permanently inundated (Figure 44).
+Both of these species are able to tolerate 12 months of inundation (Froend et al. 2004b), however maximum water depth ranges are likely to be exceeded.
+For instance, the absolute maximum water depth that B. articulata occurs in is 0.81 m and 1.03 m for E. rudis.
+Surface waters exceeding these depths are very likely to cause the death of these species.
+A low rate of inundation will need to be considered to ensure that these species can migrate upslope.
+Alternatively, a lower minimum threshold could be considered to preserve the current distribution of fringing vegetation.
+Regression analysis reveals a number of native species that will increase in cover abundance with increasing surface water levels (Figure 46).
 Species likely to increase in cover abundance include Angianthus sp., Epilobium billardierianum, Isolepis cernua, Juncus sp., Lepyrodia muirii, Lobelia alata and Villarsia capitata.
 Other natives, including Acacia cyclops, Acacia saligna and E. sparteus, are likely to decrease in cover abundance as water levels increase.

 Aquatic invertebrates